bagindokemas/SAIKGC/README.md

 Rule learning system:
 RUMIS.
 More about this tool, please click [here](https://github.com/htran010589/nonmonotonic-rule-mining).
 RuLES.
-More about this tool, please click [here](https://github.com/hovinhthinh/RuLES).

-materialization service of the Hermit reasoner.
-More More about this tool, please click [here](http://www.hermit-reasoner.com/)
+More about this tool, please click [here](https://github.com/hovinhthinh/RuLES). materialization service of the Hermit reasoner.
+More about this tool, please click [here](http://www.hermit-reasoner.com/)

 # Approximate Consistency Checking (ACC)
 There are two components of approximate consistency checking module.
 First is [TBox Scanner](https://github.com/bagindokemas/meOnJIST2018/blob/master/TBoxScanner.java) and the second is [ABox scanner](https://github.com/bagindokemas/meOnJIST2018/blob/master/ABoxScanner.zip).

-# Bash scripts for integrating the triple producers, and ACC in MapReduce manner
+# Bash and python scripts for integrating the triple producers, and ACC in MapReduce manner
+1. Scripts for operating the KG Embedding approach.
+2. Scripts for operating the Rule Learning approach.
+3. Scripts for executing the Reduce Stage for a triple producer.

 # Usage
 1. First of all, download all the dataset, uncompress it and put it under Dataset directory.